What to expect from an Ayurvedic consultation

 Srotas are the channels within the body through which the dosha, dhātu and mala circulate.

 A qualified practitioner will determine the exact nature of the disease with particular reference to each of these aspects involved in its manifestation.
 They will formulate a bespoke treatment plan to balance the three vital elements, clear any obstructions, and restore a healthy digestive fire.

 The starting point of successful treatment is an accurate diagnosis.
 Ayurvedic medicine uses a wide variety of diagnostic methods, but in general, it consists of the following: observation/looking (darshana), palpitation or touch (sparshana), and questioning (prashana).

 Observation (Darshan) refers to observing the patient.
 There are numerous key indicators that an Ayurvedic practitioner may observe from the patient's physical appearance and movements to identify the imbalance.

 Palpation or touch (Sparsha) means touching or tactile perception and is used to confirm the findings of the visual observation.
 Other diagnostic methods include sound observation in which breathing and the function of the stomach and bowel, for instance, can be observed.

-Questioning takes up a large part of the consultation.
-You will be encouraged to share details about your diet, elimination, daily routines, lifestyle habits, relationships, work, emotions, menstrual cycle (if applicable) and medical history.
+Questioning (prashana) takes up a large part of the consultation.
+You will be encouraged to share details about your diet, digestion, elimination, sleep, daily routines, lifestyle habits, relationships, work, medical history, and family medical history.

-Ayurveda places much emphasis on the nidana.
-It seeks to identify and remove the disorder's root cause to eliminate the disease successfully rather than act as a band-aid to the symptoms.
-The earlier the intervention, the probability of successful treatment increases.
+Early intervention increases the probability of successful treatment.
 In other words, prevention is better than cure, so it is wise to address any niggling symptoms when they first arise.